The existential cost of decelerated growth – TechCrunch

 What happens to technology companies with slowing growth and a rising focus on profitability before they reach behemoth scale?
-How much does the market value hyper-growth?
+How much does the market value hypergrowth?

 Just because a technology startup has a hot start, that doesn’t mean it will grow quickly forever.
 Most will wind up somewhere in the middle — or worse.
 Put simply, there is a larger number of tech companies that do fine or a little bit worse after they reach scale.